-This path includes the path to the staging folder, the name of the server connection, and the name of the GIS resource within the service definition (.sd) being shared.
-For example, if you are sharing a web feature layer, this path would include the name of the map service definition (.msd) contained in the service definition.
+This path includes the path to the temporary cache location, staging folder, the name of the server connection, and the name of the GIS resource within the service definition file (.sd) being shared.
+For example, if you are sharing a web feature layer, this path would include the name of the map service definition file (.msd) contained in the service definition.

-The <value> parameter refers to the GIS resource and whether the path in question is the staging path or the input directory path on the server.
+The <value> parameter refers to the GIS resource and whether the path in question is the temporary cache location, staging path, or the input directory path on the server.